samm-git/aws-vpn-client/README.md

 - [openvpn-v2.4.9-aws.patch](openvpn-v2.4.9-aws.patch) - patch required to build
 AWS compatible OpenVPN v2.4.9, based on the
 [AWS source code](https://amazon-source-code-downloads.s3.amazonaws.com/aws/clientvpn/osx-v1.2.5/openvpn-2.4.5-aws-2.tar.gz) (thanks to @heprotecbuthealsoattac) for the link.
-- [server.go](server.go) - Go server to listed on http://127.0.0.1:35001 and save
-SAML Post data to the file
-- [aws-connect.sh](aws-connect.sh) - bash wrapper to run OpenVPN.
-It runs OpenVPN first time to get SAML Redirect and open browser and second time with actual SAML response

 ## How to use

 1. Build patched openvpn version and put it to the folder with a script
-1. Start HTTP server with `go run server.go`
-1. Set VPN_HOST in the [aws-connect.sh](aws-connect.sh)
-1. Replace CA section in the sample [vpn.conf](vpn.conf) with one from your AWS configuration
+2. Build aws-vpn-client wrapper `go build .`
+3. `cp ./awsvpnclient.yml.example ./awsvpnclient.yml` and update the necsery paths.
-1. Finally run `aws-connect.sh` to connect to the AWS.
+4. Finally run `./aws-vpn-client serve --config myconfig.openvpn` to connect to the AWS.

-### Additional Steps

-Inspect your ovpn config and remove the following lines if present
-- `auth-user-pass` (we dont want to show user prompt)
-- `auth-federate` (propietary AWS keyword)
-- `auth-retry interact` (do not retry on failures)
-- `remote` and `remote-random-hostname` (already handled in CLI and can cause conflicts with it)

 ## Todo

+* Unit tests
+* General Code Cleanup
-Better integrate SAML HTTP server with a script or rewrite everything on golang
+* Better integrate SAML HTTP server with a script or rewrite everything on golang